Roblox/future-is-bright/Lighting.md

 Overview
 ===

 We currently use one lighting system across all of Roblox, which is using voxels and is updated incrementally/lazily on CPU.
 It has served us well over the last 4 years, but it needs an update to match the future vision.
 Lighting is complicated - we should be careful when selecting the next generation technology, as there are many factors/tradeoffs to consider.
-Two future systems have been prototyped to help guide our decision, which will be discussed further in this document; we’ll call them “Voxels” and “Shadow maps”, although there’s more to them.
+Two future systems have been prototyped to help guide our decision, which will be discussed further in this document; we’ll call them “Voxels” and “Shadow maps”.
 It’s important to understand how both of them work to understand the limitations.
 There’s a summary table at the end.
+This document has a number of screenshots; the layout is always such that the screenshot on the left is using voxels, and the screenshot on the right is using shadow maps.

 Implementation - voxels
 ===